-Our Board of Directors has demonstrated responsiveness to feedback received during these discussions through the recent changes we have made to our compensation program.
-As a result of our Board of Director's evaluation of our then-current compensation programs informed by stockholder feedback, we implemented a performance-based equity program in 2018 to further align executive compensation with long-term stockholder interests.
-For more information on our performance-based equity program, see the Compensation Discussion and Analysis section of this proxy statement.
+These changes are described more fully in the Compensation Discussion and Analysis section of this proxy statement.
 We are committed to continuing an active dialogue with our stockholders to ensure that the Board's decisions are informed by investor feedback, and that we continue to evolve our corporate governance practices and compensation programs to best support long-term value creation.

 Executive Compensation Philosophy.
-Consistent with Viasat's compensation philosophy described more fully in the Compensation Discussion and Analysis section of this proxy statement, our executive compensation program has been designed to encourage high performance, promote accountability and align the interests of our executive officers with the interests of our stockholders by linking a substantial portion of their total direct compensation to our performance.
+Our executive compensation program has been designed to encourage high performance, promote accountability and align the interests of our executive officers with the interests of our stockholders by linking a substantial portion of their total direct compensation to our performance.
 The program is designed to reward superior performance and provide financial consequences for underperformance.
 The program is also designed to attract, retain and motivate a talented team of executive officers with superior ability, experience and leadership to grow our business and build stockholder value.
-We urge our stockholders to read the Compensation Discussion and Analysis section of this proxy statement, which describes in more detail how our compensation policies and procedures operate and are designed to achieve our compensation objectives, as well as the Summary Compensation Table and other related compensation tables and disclosure, which provide detailed information on the compensation of our Named Executive Officers.
+We urge our stockholders to read the Compensation Discussion and Analysis section of this proxy statement, which describes in more detail how our compensation policies and practices operate and are designed to achieve our compensation objectives, as well as the Summary Compensation Table and other related compensation tables and disclosures, which provide detailed information on the compensation of our Named Executive Officers.
 We believe that our executive compensation program fulfills these objectives and that the compensation of our Named Executive Officers is instrumental in contributing to Viasat's long-term success.